Lanifibranor

-Lanifibranor is a pan-PPAR (peroxisome proliferator-activated receptor) receptor agonist and is the first medication that targets PPAR-alpha, PPAR-beta, and PPAR-gamma simultaneously.
+Lanifibranor is a pan-peroxisome proliferator-activated receptor (PPAR) agonist and is the first medication that targets PPAR-alpha, PPAR-beta, and PPAR-gamma simultaneously.
 As of 2023, it is in a phase III trial for nonalcoholic steatohepatitis; its advantage over other drugs that are in phase III trials for the same condition is that it has shown improvements in both steatohepatitis and fibrosis.